 The most sensational Oreo Pancakes Recipe (or Cookies and Cream Pancakes) you have ever witnessed… or tasted!
-If you love this, you will also love this Oreo Cheesecake.
+If you love this, you will also love these Fried Oreos and Oreo Cheesecake.

 This weekend, I sensed an early mid-life crisis about to occur which was only cured by these Oreo pancakes.
 It started because I had a moment that I simply needed to accept.
 It was officially June, and in less than a week, I will be 33.
 In my house, we call that the “Jesus” year since it was the last year of his life.